 An officer should be aware that name changes may legitimately occur after the asylum or overseas interview, such as in the case of a legal adoption, marriage or divorce.
 Applicants requesting a name change at the time of adjustment will need to submit one of the following civil-issued documents:

-Divorce decree – shows restoration of maiden name
+•Divorce decree – shows restoration of maiden name; or

 From time to time, asylee adjustment applicants may complete an adjustment application by filling out their name in some variation of that which was listed on the Form I-589 or Form I-730.
 Although immigrants may be permitted on other local or federal government-issued documents to change their name or use a slightly different spelling, asylees will not be permitted to change the spelling of their names from that listed on their asylum application or relative petition or to use another version of their name at time of adjustment, unless the applicant provides documentation of a legal name change.
 This is prohibited in order to preserve the continuity and integrity of immigration.

 The asylum application or relative petition might contain an error in the spelling or the order of a person’s name.
 If an officer, based on a review of underlying documents in the A-file, recognizes that the original application or petition clearly had an error and the applicant is requesting the corrected name on the adjustment application, the officer may correct the error by amending the name on the application.
 If the applicant is granted permanent resident status, the name must also be corrected in the appropriate electronic immigration systems.

 If the application is properly filed, the applicant meets the eligibility requirements, and the applicant satisfies admissibility or waiver requirements, then the officer may approve the adjustment application as a matter of discretion.

 The date of adjustment for approved applications filed by asylees shall be one year prior to the date of being approved for permanent residence.